-In computer security terms, an exploit is an object - a program, a section of code, even a string of characters - that takes advantage of a vulnerability in a program or operating system to perform various actions.
-An exploit is almost always used in a malicious context.
+An exploit can be any object - for example, a program, a piece of code, or even just a string of characters - that can take advantage of a flaw or loophole in a program or operating system (a vulnerability).

-Where 'CVE-2012-0507' is the name used by the CVE - Common Vulnerabilities and Exposures (CVE) organization to identify the specific vulnerability targeted by the exploit.
+Where CVE-2012-0507 is the name used by the CVE - Common Vulnerabilities and Exposures (CVE) organization to identify the vulnerability.